Intergenerational Program Database

 Need help getting started?
 Check out our resource library or request technical assistance on starting or expanding your work.

-1. Generations Webster Child Care Center
+1. Generations Irondequoit Child Care Center

 Generations is a leading provider of licensed, nationally accredited child care in the Rochester New York (NY) area.
 They offer uniquely intergenerational programming teams with social adult daycare linking children and seniors.
 The children at Generations' Webster Child Care go on monthly field trips to visit a local retirement home.